mark-nicholson/python-editline/README.md

 The baseline code is working.
 It is considerably simpler than the readline implementation and also uses instances (even the 'system' one) so it can support multiple instances per interpreter.

+   - Create a package on PyPi
    - Make a more complete fileset/install/build so it can be shared more easily
    - Create changeset for Python codebase (integrate everything there?)
-   - Update autoconf to properly detect and identify readline and libedit
    - Setup a formal choice (cmdline option?) to select which one is "default"
-   - Create a test_editline.py infrastructure to beat it like a rented mule
+   - Implement more test infrastructure to beat it like a rented mule
    - build out functionality for
        * bind()
        * el_get()